Soubhik50/LittleLemonHomepage/README.md

 # Little_lemon_homepage
-This is the homepage for a fictional restaurant named Little Lemon.It is a small project by me.
+This is the homepage for a fictional restaurant named Little Lemon.
+It is a small project by me.